 This has provided an opportunity for Renesas Electronics to increase its market offerings, allowing them to add to its traditional base microcontroller (MCU) offerings highly integrated system-on-chip (SoC) processors, memory, and of course power management (PMICs).

 However, as the industry evolves, the question remains:” How can we standardize the development and design of these components across the industry, such that we can satisfy the risk and confidently claim the part functionally safe?”

 Enter the first edition of ISO 26262, which was the automotive industry's attempt at standardizing the development of the components of these large systems to minimize both:

 - Systematic risk, errors generated in the design process through a missed requirement cascade, or an incomplete analysis; and

 - Random hardware faults specific to the malfunction of the device in question.

-Building upon part 5 of the standard, and the level of complexity to which automotive systems have ascended, ISO 26262 has expanded its coverage to include part 11, that focuses on semiconductor components specifically.
+Building upon Part 5 of the standard, and the level of complexity to which automotive systems have ascended, ISO 26262 has expanded its coverage to include Part 11, which focuses on semiconductor components specifically.

 1. ISO 26262 Analysis Tools

 In reading through ISO 26262, the standard suggests three widely accepted analysis tools that help the safety manager lead the design team to an understanding of how to create a functionally safe product.
 They are: